Chart Color Schemes

 Robertson displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Robertson's dwelling structures, as per the latest Census, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 77.8% houses and 22.2% other dwellings.
-Home ownership in Robertson was at 42.2%, with mortgaged dwellings at 20.5% and rented ones at 37.3%.
-The median monthly mortgage repayment in Robertson was $1,950, lower than Brisbane metro's $2,100.
-The median weekly rent figure in Robertson was $400, compared to Brisbane metro's $388.
-Nationally, Robertson's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Robertson's dwelling structure, as per the latest Census, consisted of 69.3% houses and 30.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 77.8% houses and 22.2% other dwellings.
+Home ownership in Robertson was at 42.2%, with the rest being mortgaged (20.5%) or rented (37.3%).
+The median monthly mortgage repayment was $1,950, lower than Brisbane metro's average of $2,100.
+Median weekly rent in Robertson was recorded at $400, slightly higher than Brisbane metro's $388.
+Nationally, Robertson's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were also higher at $400 versus the national figure of $375.

 Frequently Asked Questions - Housing